cloudmobi/AndroidSDK/AndroidSDK_Integration_Guide.md

 ```

-### <a name="integration">Integration Notes</a>
+### <a name="note">Integration Notes</a>

-* If you live in a country, like China, which is forbidden google play, two prerequisites to get Cloudmobi ads:
+* If you live in a country, such as China, which is forbidden google play, two prerequisites to get Cloudmobi ads:

   1. GooglePlay has installed on your device.
   2. Your device have connect to VPN.